-This is an excerpt from Careers in Sport, Fitness, and Exercise eBook by American Kinesiology Association.
+This is an excerpt from Careers in Sport, Fitness, and Exercise by American Kinesiology Association.

 Identifying a High-Quality Kinesiology Program

 Departments of kinesiology should be judged first and foremost on the quality of the programs they offer.
 Most departments require students to take a cluster of departmental courses known as "the core."
 This core requirement is important because it forms the groundwork for more specialized knowledge taught in various concentrations (e.g., teacher education, athletic training, etc.).
 The very best programs provide a solid grounding in the broad field of kinesiology, including exercise physiology; biomechanics; motor development, control and learning; sport psychology; and sociocultural analysis of sport and physical activity.
 See the American Kinesiology Association’s (AKA) recommendations listed in figure 1.4.
 The specifics of this core varies substantially from department to department; sometimes, for example, courses and subject areas are combined into single courses.

 High-quality programs require internship experiences of varying durations; offer opportunities for students to get involved in research under the direction of faculty mentors; present opportunities to gain leadership experience in campus organizations; and facilitate students’ efforts to volunteer in campus or community service projects.
 For many exercise science classes, you also want to ensure that laboratory experiences are part of the instructional program.
 Here are some hints for selecting a department that will meet your personal and professional needs: